 Although bonding can be immediate for some people, others stare at the tiny, bawling creature they have just brought home from the hospital and wonder, "Who is this person?"
 Don't feel guilty if you aren't bonding with your baby right from the start.
 Remember that the process sometimes takes time.
 As you care for your new baby, you may find that your attachment grows.
 It may not be until the first time your baby shoots you a toothless grin that you suddenly realize you have bonded.

-Bonding can be especially difficult if you had a C-section and couldn't see your baby right after the birth.
-It can also be difficult if your baby was premature and had to spend time in the neonatal intensive care unit (NICU), or if you adopted.
-It may take longer to bond in these instances, but it should still happen.
+Bonding can be especially difficult if you had a C-section or couldn't see your baby right after the birth.
+It can also be difficult if your baby was premature and had to spend time in the neonatal intensive care unit (NICU), or if you adopted the child.
+It may take longer to bond in these instances, but it eventually should happen.

 Some mothers develop postpartum depression, which prevents them from completely bonding with their baby.
 The pain and exhaustion from childbirth -- especially from a difficult delivery -- can also get in the way of the bonding process.

-Sometimes, a mother or father's situation can affect their relationship with their new baby.
+Sometimes, a mother's or father's situation can affect their relationship with the new baby.
 Any of the following can interfere with your efforts at bonding: